pitt-cdm/2019spring/plans/lesson-01.md

 <details>
   <summary>Wait for it</summary>

-  <em>Now describe **yourself** as the animal, and **your interest in composing digital media** as the fruit/vegetable, or vice versa.
+  <em>Now describe <strong>yourself</strong> as the animal, and <strong>your interest in composing digital media</strong> as the fruit/vegetable, or vice versa.
 If you have time, use an image search to help you notice or help us remember the many aspects of these new avatars.</em>

   Metaphors can be a powerful way of extending our thinking.
 It's also a memorable way to meet each other!
 Take 2-3 minutes; when everyone's done, we'll all share.
 I'll do it, too.
 </details>